SMART2016/docker-poc/wordpress/readme.md

-docker compose for wordpress with postgres as supporting db
+  - docker compose for wordpress with postgres as supporting db
+  - The version of docker compose is 2 which means that the services are connected with a default bridge network